awsdocs/amazon-connect-admin-guide/doc_source/default-agent-whisper.md

 **Important**
 For chat conversations, you need to include a [Set whisper flow](set-whisper-flow.md) for default agent or customer whispers to play\.
 For instructions, see [Set the default whisper flow for a chat conversation](set-default-whisper-flow-for-chat.md)\.

-For more information about system variables, see [Contact flow system attributes](connect-attrib-list.md#attribs-system-table)\.
+For more information about system variables, see [System attributes](connect-attrib-list.md#attribs-system-table)\.